regmish/design-patterns-in-typescript/behavioral/Strategy.md

 ### Problem

 Let us suppose we have different Bonus Scheme an employee can have based on his years of experience/department/Heirarchy and so on.
+We want to design a flexible bonus giving system.

+### Solution

 Let us start by defining a `Scheme` Interface that every Strategy (Algorithm) has to satisfy in order to be injected into the Context during runtime.